tungs/breathe/README.md

 Breathe.js supports, and extensively uses promises, to make it easier to structure asynchronous code and handle errors.
 What's more, the library uses a variant of promises that adds methods to stop, pause, and unpause the promise.

 ### Can't web workers run asynchronous, nonblocking code?
 Unfortunately web workers can't do everything (yet).
-They can't acccess DOM, nor can most browsers' web workers access a canvas (though there is an OffscreenCanvas in development).
+Variables aren't easily shared with a page's main thread, instead relying on message passing.
+Workers can't acccess DOM, nor can most browsers' web workers access a canvas (though there is an [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) in development).
 You may also want to show a function as it is run, like showing a drawing as it is generated, which would require some nonblocking element.
+Since breathe.js can run inside the main thread of a page, it can access variables, DOM, and canvases within the page.

 Web workers still use a single thread within the worker, meaning a computation-heavy function can block other code -- namely message handling-- from running.
 Breathe.js works within web workers, so they can respond in the middle of executing a long-running function.
 It also makes it easy to pause and unpause code running within the worker.